 Applications are open to all researchers, regardless of career stage or international status.
-Applicants should submit their proposal under the appropriate funding levels, which can be found on the next page.

-Applications must comply with the instructions outlined in this document to be eligible for review.
+Applicants should submit their proposal under the appropriate funding levels, which can be found on the next page, and comply with the instructions outlined in this document.

-Projects involving a member of the ATA Scientific Advisory Committee or Board of Directors and his/her laboratory are eligible for ATA research grants, however, applicants are not able to participate in the review process for that particular type of grant application.
+Projects involving a member of the ATA Scientific Advisory Committee or Board of Directors and his/her laboratory are eligible for ATA research grants, however, applicants are not able to participate in the review process to the corresponding grant type.

-Questions regarding eligibility should be sent to bryce.onozuka@ata.org.
+Questions regarding eligibility should be sent to grants@ata.org.